JanHerca/urantiapedia/output/wikijs/en/help/github_topicindex.md

 ## *Topic Index Editor*

 The *Topic Index Editor* is a tool that is under development but in its current state helps in some tasks of reviewing and editing the *Topic Index*.
-As this software needs to have been installed and complicates setup it is not in the scope for "Assistant Editors", but for "Chief Editors".
+As this software needs to have been installed and complicates setup it is not in the scope for "Assistant Editors", but for "Editors-in-Chief".
 Check [Setting up GitHub project](/en/help/github_setting).

 To access it:
 1. Open *Urantiapedia Tools* pressing F5 in VS Code with the project opened.